Your ship will dock right in the center of town. There is an information booth with maps etc at the dock.

 Villages such as Megala Chorafia and Kalives afford fine views of the bay, and house-building, particularly for foreigners and tourist companies, is spreading along the bay.

-The old town of Chania: Delightful Chania Old Town is centered around the old harbour and the narrow alleyways with shuttered houses behind.
+The old town of Chania: Delightful Chania Old Town is centered around the old harbor and the narrow alleyways with shuttered houses behind.
 The buildings date back to the 17thcentury, when the Venice Republic bought the island of Crete, and developed Chania as amajor center for shipbuilding and trade.
 Stroll through the cobbled streets and visit ornate churches, quiet squares, bubbling fountains, and boutique shops.

 The market that you are dropped with the bus at is an easy walk to the Chania harbor area.